HKUST-CSIT5970-25S/assignment-1-Dreamboat-collab/README.md

     | `m5.large` - `c5n.large`  | 3850           | 0.189    |
     | `m5.large` - `t3.medium`  | 3720           | 0.245    |

+    > In the same region, TCP bandwidth varies greatly between instance types.
+The bandwidth provided by m5.large instances (4950 Mbps) is higher than that provided by t3.medium (4200 Mbps), but the bandwidth provided by c5n.large (1840 Mbps) is relatively low.
+    > In terms of RTT, m5.large and t3.medium have lower latency, while c5n.large shows higher latency.
+    >
     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 Note: Use private IP address when using iPerf within the same region.
 You'll need iPerf for measuring TCP bandwidth and Ping for measuring Round-Trip time.

 2. (1 mark) What about the network performance for instances deployed in different regions?
 In order to answer this question, you need to complete the following table.